palantir/gradle-baseline/README.md

 ## Usage
+The baseline set of plugins requires at least Gradle 4.9.

 It is recommended to add `apply plugin: 'com.palantir.baseline'` to your root project's build.gradle.
 Individual plugins will be automatically applied to appropriate subprojects.

 ```Gradle